Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

 }
 ```

-### The Dialog File
+### The Dialogue File

-This dialog file features two dialogs, each with two teleport buttons, and a button to switch between the two.
+This dialogue file features two dialogues, each with two teleport buttons, and a button to switch between the two.

 <CodeHeader>dialogue/example.diag.json</CodeHeader>